Trusted WordPress tutorials, when you need them most.

 1. Short and Sweet

-Instead of giving detailed explanations to your users about what’s going on, you can keep it short and simple.
+Instead of giving detailed explanations about what’s going on, you can keep your message short and simple.
 This approach avoids confusion among your users and delivers the message effectively.

-One of the best examples of this is probably Twitter’s famous ‘Fail Whale’.
+One of the most nostalgic examples is Twitter’s iconic ‘Fail Whale.’

-There are many variations of this famous illustration.
-Twitter has also used the Fail Whale as their overcapacity page and 404 error page for some time, which confused their users as the error message didn’t properly communicate the issue.
+There were many variations of this famous illustration.
+Twitter also used the Fail Whale as its overcapacity page and 404 error page for some time, which confused its users because the error message didn’t properly communicate the issue.

-Another example of short and simple is Atlassian’s maintenance page.
+Another example of a short and simple page is Atlassian’s maintenance page.

 2. Be Compassionate

-It’s frustrating when users want to visit their favorite website and they can’t.
+It’s frustrating when users want to visit their favorite website and can’t.

-Another tip to keep in mind when designing a maintenance page is that you should acknowledge the inconvenience caused by the maintenance, apologize for the trouble, and promise that you are working hard to bring your website back as soon as possible.
+Another tip to keep in mind when designing a maintenance page is to acknowledge the inconvenience caused by the maintenance, apologize for the trouble, and promise that you are working hard to restore your website as soon as possible.

-For instance, the maintenance page from GitHub starts with an apology and then offers a way for users to check the status of the website.
+For instance, the GitHub maintenance page starts with an apology and offers a way for users to check the website’s status.

 This technique shows that you care about your users and want to make the experience as smooth as possible.
 It also helps build trust and reduces user frustration.